jphall663/gai_risk_management/README.md

 Evaluation Harness: CrowS-Pairs\
 Evaluation Harness: ToxiGen\
 Finding New Biases in Language Models with a Holistic Descriptor Dataset\
+From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models <a href="#feng-shangbin-chan-young-park-yuhan-liu-and-yulia-tsvetkov-from-pretraining-data-to-language-models-to-downstream-tasks-tracking-the-trails-of-political-biases-leading-to-unfair-nlp-models-arxiv-preprint-last-revised-july-6-2023-httpsdoiorg1048550arxiv230508283">[Feng et al.]</a>\
 HELM: Bias\
 HELM: Toxicity\
 MT-bench\